• Add description, images, menus and links to your mega menu

 How Does Sumatran Coffee Taste?

 Coffees from Sumatra are known for their smooth, sweet body that is balanced and intense.
 Depending on the region, or blend of regions, the flavors of the land and processing can be very pronounced.
 Sumatran coffees capture the wild jungle essence of this tropical Indonesian islands volcanic soil.
-The coffee has low-acidity and a smooth, richness that lingers on the back corners of your tongue with notes of chocolate evident in the finish.
+Sumatra coffee is often recommended for coffee drinkers looking for a moother cup.
+Learn more in our Low Acid Coffee Guide and a smooth, richness that lingers on the back corners of your tongue with notes of chocolate evident in the finish.

 AROMA